Turks and Caicos Bonefishing

 The Turks and Caicos has many protected areas where fishing is prohibited.
 Such areas include nature reserves, national parks, and nature sanctuaries.

 Enforcement of the law is an interesting situation in the Turks and Caicos, with apparent selective enforcement.
-A DIY angler bonefishing via wading or paddleboard at Providenciales is more likely to encounter difficulties than a professional guide fishing in the Ramsar Nature Reserve.
+A DIY angler bonefishing via wading or paddleboard on Providenciales is more likely to encounter difficulties than a professional guide fishing in the Ramsar Nature Reserve.

 Bonefishing Guides

-There are around a dozen established bonefishing charter companies in the Turks and Caicos, with two thirds based on Providenciales, and the remainder distributed across North Caicos and South Caicos.
-Most guides operate flats boats such as Herons, Hewes, or Sea Chaser in the 15-21’ range.
-A guide on South Caicos also operates airboats, due to the very shallow depths to the north of the island.
+There are around a dozen established Turks and Caicos bonefishing charter companies, with half of the companies based on Providenciales and the remainder distributed across North Caicos and South Caicos.
+Most guides operate flats boats such as Heron, Hewes, or Sea Chaser vessels in the 16–22 foot (4.9 to 6.7 m) range.
+A few guides on South Caicos also operate airboats, due to the very shallow depths north of the island.

 DIY Bonefishing

 Be aware that any vessel used for fishing must be registered for fishing.
 This includes kayaks and paddleboards.
-Enforcement of this is more likely on and around Providenciales than at the other islands in the country.
+Enforcement of this is more likely on and around Providenciales than on the other islands in the country.

 Islands